pranitjaiswal4/professional-career/content/post/jupyter/index.md

 ---
 ### Summary:
-• This Project is based on a Kaggle Competition on Classifiers in data mining.
+• This Project is based on a Kaggle Competition on Classifiers in data mining ( https://www.kaggle.com/c/nlp-getting-started ).

 • Created a jupyter notebook (using python) to refine given data and conclude results.